jecki/ts2python/docs/index.rst

 records like TypedDict_ and provides runtime json_-validation against those interfaces/TypedDicts.

-(In the future also other record structures like pydantic_ or attr_ might be supported by ts2python as well.)
+(As of now, other record structures like pydantic_ or attr_ are not supported by ts2python.)

 ts2python_ is licensed under the `Apache-2.0`_ open source license.
 The source code can be cloned freely from: